 Posted by Cady Olson

-Cady Olson is a Senior Client Strategist with Recruitics.
+Cady Olson is a Director of Client Strategy at Recruitics.
 She loves finding creative solutions to problems and seeing the positive impact that her work has on her clients.
 When she's not troubleshooting complex product and technical issues, Cady loves to travel and spend time with her family and friends.